Inflation from Dynamical Projective Connections: Review of Thomas-Whitehead Gravity

 The projective connection~$\tG^\a{}_{\m\n}$ transforms as an affine connection

 under what we refer to as a Thomas-Cone transformation on $\mathcal{N}$ (\TCN-transformation)~\cite{Thomas:1925a, Thomas:1925b, Roberts, Brensinger:2017gtb, Brensinger:2020mnx, Brensinger:2020gcv}

 The TC$\mathcal{N}$-transformation is seen to be a general coordinate transformation on $\mathcal{M}$ with an additional Jacobian scaling of the $\lambda$-direction.
 We refer to objects transforming as a tensor with respect to TC$\mathcal{N}$-transformations as TC$\mathcal{N}$-tensors.
+Now we have the technology to write the manifestly TC$\mathcal{N}$-covariant and manifestly projectively invariant geodesic equation